snowtrack/snowtrack-docs/docs/getting-started.md

 ### Location of file versions

-In order to protect your files, P4 One copies all file versions of your project versions to another location.
-You can choose between two locations to which they can be copied.

-**A) Inside the Workspace Directory**:

 By default, P4 One stores all files inside the workspace directory.
 In this case P4 One creates a hidden folder named *.p4one* inside your project directory.

-**B) Inside the Local Version Database**:

-An alternative location for your file versions is the local version database.
-The local version database is located outside of your project directory.
-The path can be set in the preferences.
-This option is useful if you wish to keep your project and file versions completely seperate.
-If this option was chosen, you can also delete your project directory and restore your entire project based on the file versions that were tracked before.
-For more information, read [Manage Workspaces / Restore Project](manage-workspaces.md#restore-project).
+Do not change the content of this directory, as it could negatively impact the versioning process.

 ### Sharing work with a remote server